Wednesday, August 31, 2011

 Windblown Square Quilt Block

 I found the pattern for this Windblown Square block in The Farmer's Wife Sampler Quilt by Laurie Aaron Hird, but I enlarged it from 6" to 10".
+It can also be found free online right here.

 I love the phrase "every twig and spear of grass and wire each in a separate tunnel of ice" that my grandma wrote in this diary entry.
 Can't you just see it?
 The kids being referred to are my grandmother's youngest siblings, twins George and Ann (age 11).